What is email fraud, and what should I do about it?

 General information on email fraud

 Many types of fraud exist, and email is an inexpensive and popular method for distributing fraudulent messages to potential victims.
-According to the US Secret Service, hundreds of millions of dollars are lost annually and the losses continue to escalate.
 Most fraud is carried out by people obtaining access to account numbers and passwords.
 Never respond to any message that asks you to send cash or personal information.
-You won't receive any riches, and in fact you could get into legal trouble if you become involved with one of these scams.
+You won't receive any riches, and you could actually get into legal trouble if you become involved with one of these scams.

-The FBI and the US Postal Inspection Service, along with other partners, have launched a web site to educate the public about Internet schemes and to provide a central place for consumers to file complaints.
-The site offers a novel interactive online fraud risk test that lets users measure online safety habits relating to identity theft, financial fraud, Internet auctions, counterfeiting, lottery scams, and computer privacy.
+The FBI and the US Postal Inspection Service, along with other partners, have launched a website to educate the public about Internet schemes and to provide a central place for consumers to file complaints.
+The site offers an interactive online fraud risk test that lets users measure online safety habits relating to identity theft, financial fraud, Internet auctions, counterfeiting, lottery scams, and computer privacy.
 It also provides prevention tips, details on current cyber scams, consumer alerts, victim stories, and an opportunity to share stories of cyber fraud.
 See Looks Too Good To Be True.